cuzzo/react-atom/README.md

 </section>
 ```

-You can see it live, how it attaches the BEM classes, [here](http://cuzzo.github.io/react-bem/example/ "React autogenerate BEM class names example").
+You can see it live, how it attaches the BEM classes and then converts those to atoms [here](http://cuzzo.github.io/react-atom/example/ "React autogenerate BEM class names and convert to atoms example").

 # Resources